45.0 kWh *Useable Battery

 All about the Vauxhall Mokka-e

-The Vauxhall Mokka-e has an On The Road Price (OTR) of £33,840.
+The Vauxhall Mokka-e has a Recommend Retail Price (RRP) of £33,085 and an On The Road Price (OTR) of £33,840.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
 The Vauxhall Mokka-e is eligible for a Plug-In Car Grant (PICG) of £3,000.
 The grant will be applied to the invoice of the car.
 The OTR Price including the PICG for the Vauxhall Mokka-e is £30,840.

 Drivetrain and Performance